-Our cash position, working capital, and debt obligations as of December 31, 2016, 2015 and 2014 are shown below and should be read in conjunction with our Consolidated Balance Sheets and notes thereto contained elsewhere in this report.
+Our cash position, working capital, and debt obligations as of December 31, 2017 and 2016 are shown below and should be read in conjunction with our Consolidated Balance Sheets and notes thereto contained elsewhere in this report.

-December 31, (In thousands) 2 016 2015 2014 Cash and cash equivalents \$ 25,239 \$ 23,963 \$ 22,636 Working capital \$ 44,892 \$ 40,031 \$ 20,664 Borrowings from term loan facility (1)(2) \$ 120,911 \$ 141,414 \$ 170,560 Other debt obligations 36,262 29,978 30,885 Total debt obligations \$ 157,173 \$ 171,392 \$ 201,445
+December 31,

+(In Thousands) 2016

+Cash and cash equivalents \$ 20 3,059 \$ 25,239

+Working capital \$ 39 ,583 \$ 44,892

+Borrowings from credit agreement (1) (2) \$ 99 ,243 \$ 120,911

+Other debt obligations 4 5,174 36,262

+Total debt obligations \$ 14 l,417 \$ 157,173

-- (1) Net of deferred financing fees of \$1,039, \$1,586 and \$2,440 at December 31, 2016, 2015 and 2014, respectively. - (2) Includes \$1.0 million of revolving loans outstanding under Term A Loan Facility at December 31, 2016.
+- (1) Net of deferred financing fees of \$757 and \$1,039 at December 31, 2017 and 2016, respectively. - (2) Includes \$42.3 million of revolving loans outstanding under our credit agreement at December 31, 2017.

-The increase of \$4.9 million in working capital in 2016 was primarily due to a reduction in accrued expenses and an increase in cash and cash equivalents of \$1.3 million.
-The decrease in accrued expenses was due to the timing of income tax payments, a settlement payment of \$1.0 million in the second quarter of 2016 and the timing of interest payments related to our Term A Loan Facility.
+The decrease of \$5.3 million in working capital in 2017 was primarily due to an increase in the current portion of long-term debt driven by the amendment to our credit agreement in the third quarter of 2017.
 To manage our working capital, we chiefly focus on our DSO and monitor the aging of our accounts receivable, as receivables are the most significant element of our working capital.

-We believe that our current cash and cash equivalents balance of \$25.2 million, availability under our revolving credit facility, availability under our equipment lease lines, and cash flows provided by operations should be adequate to cover the next twelve months of working capital needs, debt service requirements consisting of scheduled principal and interest payments, and planned capital expenditures, to the extent such items are known or are reasonably determinable based on current business and market conditions.
-In addition, we may elect to finance certain of our capital expenditure requirements through borrowings under our revolving credit facility, which had outstanding borrowings of \$1.0 million as of December 31, 2016, excluding contingent reimbursement obligations for undrawn standby letters of credit described below that were issued under this facility.
+We believe that our current cash and cash equivalents balance of \$28.1 million, availability under our revolving credit facility, availability under our equipment lease lines, and cash flows provided by operations should be adequate to cover the next twelve months of working capital needs, debt service requirements consisting of scheduled principal and interest payments, and planned capital expenditures, to the extent such items are known or are reasonably determinable based on current business and market conditions.
 See "Debt Obligations" section for further information related to our revolving credit facility.